kunal8411/raft-ai-assessment/README.md

-4. Data will not update on each time user drag and drop, I have added the counter to validate the sequrnce after evry 5 seconds.
+4. Data will not update on each time user drag and drop, I have added the counter to validate the sequence after evry 5 seconds.